geohotstan/give-llm-debugger/README.md

 3. Output values given input values (value assignment back to locals and globals in that LOC)

 Perfect code understanding should have perfect knowledge of all LOCs in the codebase, with each LOC understanding satisfying the criteria above.
-It should also be noted that knowledge of codepaths or higher codebase level knowledge is also important, and `3.` depends on `1.` and `2.`
+It should also be noted that knowledge of codepaths or higher codebase level knowledge is also important, and that `3.` depends on `1.` and `2.`

 ---
 Humans have memory capacity issues.
 Recently saved/retrieved memory is the most reliable, memory not recently visited becomes prone to hallucination (forgetting) unless the human makes an explicit effort do retrieval, to refresh that memory again.
 (And obviously the more you refresh certain memories, the less that memory is prone to hallucination)